Book and Documentary Heritage Museum of Iran: Oldest works

+Manuscript

 The oldest manuscript of the National Library and Archives of Iran is a collection of treatises dated 420 AH written in ancient manuscript on Baghdadi creamy paper.
 This work includes treatises such as: The Amazing Rulings and Judgments of Amir al-Moemenin, the first Shia Imam and Commander of the Faithful; Javidan Kherad (Book of Eternal Wisdom) by Abu Ali al-Muskawiyyah on Practical Wisdom and Advice; Al-Adab al-Saghir by Ibn al-Muqaffa on ethics; Kitman Al-Ser va Hefz Al-Lesan (Keep a secret and keep your mouth) by Abū ʿUthman ʿAmr ibn Baḥr al-Kinānī al-Baṣrī commonly known as al-Jāḥiẓ on ethics; and Zikr Al-Khalaefva Onwan Al-Maaref by Sahib ibn Abbad on the life story of the Prophet of Islam and the Rashedin Caliphs.

-What we know today from the history of this manuscript is based on the notes it contains: Abu al-Najib Abd al-Rahman ibn Muhammad ibn Abd al-Karim Karkhi has transcribed the manuscript in 528 AH with his handwriting appearing at the end.

-Then it was held by Allameh Amin for many years and Sheikh Agha Bozorg Tehrani had seen the work in Damascus at his place and mentioned it in the book Al-Dhari'a ila tasanif al-Shi'a.